Chapter 4: Children

 Your Notice of Intention should:

-• be in writing;
+- be in writing;

-• set out any issues that are in dispute;
+- set out any issues that are in dispute;

-• outline the orders that you want;
+- outline the orders that you want;

-• include a genuine offer to resolve your dispute;
+- include a genuine offer to resolve your dispute;

-• include a nominated time (at least 14 days after the date of the letter) within which the other person must reply.
+- include a nominated time (at least 14 days after the date of the letter) within which the other person must reply.

 Are there any circumstances where I do not need to comply with all the pre-action procedures?

-It is important to check with a lawyer because in some circumstances the court can make a costs order against you if you have not completed all of the steps and you were not eligible for an exemption.
+It is important to check with a lawyer because in some circumstances the court can make a costs order against you if you have not completed all of the pre-action steps and you were not eligible for an exemption.

 What if I receive a Notice of Intention?

-If you receive written notice from the other parent advising that they intend filing in court for parenting orders, you must reply to this letter in writing.
-You should get legal advice before responding to the letter.
+If you receive written notice from another person advising that they intend to file in court for parenting orders, you should reply to this letter in writing.

 How do I respond to a Notice of Intention?